PuuTzzA/SfM/README.md

 *   **`relativeImageLocation`**: The relative path from the `outputPath` to the image directory.
 This is required for Blender to correctly load images as camera backgrounds.

 **Algorithm Parameters:**
 You can tune the reconstruction process by modifying the options structs in `main()` (e.g., `MATCHING_OPTIONS`, `RANSAC_OPTIONS`, `SCENE_OPTIONS`).
-Please refer to the corresponding header files for a detailed explanation of specific parameters like RANSAC thresholds or Bundle Adjustment settings.
+Please refer to the corresponding header files for a detailed explanation of specific parameters.

 ### Visualization in Blender
-To visualize the computed scene (cameras and point cloud):
+To visualize the computed scene (camera path and point cloud):

 1. Open the Blender project file: `./blender/SfM_test.blend`.
 2. Navigate to the **Scripting** tab.